devmegan/flask-track/README.md

 #### Progress Doughnut Card
 - The progress chart is visible as soon as the user creates the goal.
 The chart itself displays the users progress towards completing their goal.
+- This doughnut chart is provided by [chart.js](https://www.chartjs.org/).
 - The text inside the progress chart lets the user know what percentage of their end total they have already saved.
 - Text below the progress header in the card gives the user some basic feedback on how close they are to completing their goal (one quarter, one third, half way...).
 If the user has completed their goal, this text congratulates them on reaching their target.